Rigid inner forms over global function fields: The profinite group

-These identifications are compatible with the transition maps, which on the right-most terms are It is clear (cf. \cite[Lem.
-3.4.3]{Tasho}) that, for fixed $(E, \dot{S}_{E}, n)$ the above (right-most) transition maps vanish for all sufficiently large $(K, \dot{S}'_{K}, m) > (E, \dot{S}_{E}, n)$.
+Recall the equation \eqref{JIMJeq1} used in the proof of Corollary \ref{tasho3.3.8} above.
+Observe (cf. \cite[Lem.
+3.4.3]{Tasho2}) that, for fixed $(E, \dot{S}_{E}, n)$ the right-most transition maps in \eqref{JIMJeq1} vanish for all sufficiently large $(K, \dot{S}'_{K}, m) > (E, \dot{S}_{E}, n)$.
+We may now deduce some preliminary cohomological vanishing: